How to control binge eating by helping your mind

 Do you want to lose weight?
 The answer is probably yes, because so many people do.
 But wanting and wishing don’t make it happen.
 It’s clearly a very difficult thing for many people to do in spite of all the diet plans they’ve tried.
-Binge eating can make life so difficult and interfere with all your best laid plans.
+Binge eating can make life so difficult and interfere with all your best-laid plans.

 There’s more and more evidence that rather than focussing on food it’s important to focus on what’s happening in your mind.
 If you can’t get your mind on board, you’re likely to be doomed to failure.